North Korea test-fires ICBM with range to strike entire US

 There have been concerns that North Korea might conduct its first nuclear test in five years as its next major step toward bolstering its military capability against the United States and its allies.

-North Korea has been under multiple rounds of United Nations sanctions over its previous nuclear and missile tests.
+North Korea has been under multiple rounds of U.N. sanctions over its previous nuclear and missile tests.
 But no fresh sanctions have been applied this year though it has conducted dozens of ballistic missile launches, which are banned by U.N.
 Security Council resolutions.

 That’s possible because China and Russia, two of the U.N. council’s veto-wielding members, oppose new U.N. sanctions.
 Washington is locked in a strategic competition with Beijing and in a confrontation with Moscow over its invasion of Ukraine.